iliaslamrpou/knapsack/README.md

 This repository contains C++ code about the knapsack 0-1 problem The generator folder contains two very helpful tools to create one knapsack 0-1 problem or a pack of problems The problems can solved using 6 algorithms:
+   a.
 Greedy approach
+   b.
 Brute force
+   c.
 Branch and bound
+   d.
 Dynamic programming
+   e.
 Dynamic OR-Tools solver
+   f.
 Integer OR-Tools solver
 The solution of each problem is stored in a file
 The solution of pack of problem is stored in a CSV file for generating statistics